WRO-Team-TheStatesmen/wro2025-fe-statesmen/README.md

 Firstly, the Li-ion battery didn't give a proper constant output.
 There were a lot of voltage spikes and drops.
 This caused the Raspberry Pi to shut down in the middle of running.
 To fix this, we stopped powering the Raspberry Pi from the pins but instead gave it power through the USB-C port.
 This is because the USB-C port has built-in protection circuitry

 Next, another problem we faced was the the Pi didn't receive enough current.
 We are using 2C 3.7v 2200mAh cells, which create a 2C 11.1v 2200mAh battery.
 2.2 Ah * 2C = 4.4 Ah.
-The Raspberry Pi needs 3 Amps, but a lot of current is also consumed by the motors and other components.
-The 4.4 Amp battery was working finewe started running the motors.
+The Raspberry Pi needs 5 Amps, and a lot of current is also consumed by the motors and other components.
+The 4.4 Amp battery was working fine we started running the motors.
 After that, the Pi gave a low voltage warning and soon shut down.

-Finally, we settled on using a separate power bank with a 5V 3A output, which is sufficient for a Raspberry Pi 4B.
+After that, we used a power bank.
+The problem with it was that was that it had a 5V 3A output, which was enough was a Raspberry Pi 4 but not for a Raspberry Pi 5

+Finally, we settled on LiPo battery.
+This battery had a 2500 mAh capacity with a 3C discharge rate.
+This allowed for a maximum current of 7.5A.
+This battery is only used for the Raspberry Pi so that there are no voltage drops due to the motor or other components.
 </li>

 <li>
-<strong>3 TF Luna sensors not working on ESP32</strong>
+<strong>4 TF Luna sensors not working on ESP32</strong>
 At first, we tried to connect all the TF Luna sensors to the ESP32.
 This did not work because the ESP32 only support 2 UART connections (excluding the USB bort Serial).
-To counter this problem, we connected the front sensor to the Raspberry Pi.
-This would not cause any issues at all since the front sensor isn't needed for the open challenge (the open challenge is fully run by the ESP32).
+To counter this problem, we connected the front sensors to the Raspberry Pi.
+This would not cause any issues at all since the front sensors aren't needed for the open challenge (the open challenge is fully run by the ESP32).
 </li>
 </ol>

 ### Potential Improvements
 <ol>
-<li><strong>Using a LiPo Battery Instead of Li-Ion</strong>: This is because LiPo batteries generally have higher C-ratings.
-They can be 10C instead of out current 2C.
-This would allow us to remove to the power bank and directly power the Raspberry Pi with it</li>
+<li><strong>Using a sing LiPo Battery Instead of Li-Ion and LiPo</strong>: We can use a different LiPo battery with a capacity of ~3000 mAh and a discahrge rate of 5C+.
+This will remove the need for the Li-ion battery.</li>
 <br>
 <li><strong>Using a Supercapacitor Buffer</strong>: This will stabilize and smooth out the output from the battery.
 It will smooth out voltage spikes and dips when motors suddenly draw high current, protecting the components</li>
 <br>